Applications are open for the 2024 WOY award.

 2014James OganBehavior Based Energy Efficiency Study at Lane County Readiness CenterUnspecifiedOregon Military DepartmentSpringfield, OR

-Applications are closed for the 2023 Wrench of The Year Award.
+Applications are open for the 2024 Wrench of The Year Award!

 Details:

-• Two winners will be selected by the judging committee, in the following categories: commercial and industrial achievements.
+• Winners will be selected by the judging committee, in the following categories: commercial and industrial achievements.

 • The winners will receive $500 and an award plaque.